Skip to main content

 • Extraction and manufacturing equipment (if applicable)

 Summarizing CapEx by category lets you see which areas are driving costs.
-From there, you can decide where to value-engineer and where it makes sense to “splurge” for better long-term performance or lower operating costs.
+From there, you can decide where to value-engineer and where it makes sense to invest more for better long-term performance or lower operating costs.

 Step 3 – Model Your Operational Expenditures (OpEx)